withr/withr.github.io/_posts/2016-10-21-setup-machine-learning-computer-using-acer-g3-710.md

 nautilus &
 ~~~~

- - Close the VNC server and restart it with new arguments which create desktop with higher resolution:
+ - Close the VNC server and restart it with new arguments which creates higher resolution desktop:

 ~~~~